WayneRose-95/Data_Collection_Pipeline/README.md

 # Future Improvements

+- Currently, the code is hard-coded to only accept a specific type of rds_config file.
+This can be changed to accept any type of file.

 - Greater implementations of OOP principles. e.g. Making the MetacriticScraper class and DataCleaning classes more independent.

 - Addition of a progress bar to give users a window of how long the data collection process will take to finish.